baddestguy/SainthoodStories/deploy/readme.md

 1. For dependencies, navigate to the `x64` dependency directory and upload all files that are there `C:\Users\lytai\Repos\Sainthood-Builds\3\AppPackages\Sainthood\Sainthood_2.0.5.0_x64_Debug_Test\Dependencies\x64`
 1. Click next.
 Hopefully it all works

-### 4. Running the Game
-1. With the xbox running in dev mode change the App Type from App to Game
-1. Run and enjoy

 ### 2b.
 Run UWP Locally
 1. Set Target machine to `Local Machine`
 1. Set Configuratino to `Master`
 1. Set platform to `x64
 1. Clean Solution
 1. Run

+### 2b.
+Run UWP remotely
+1. Set Target machine to `Remote Machine`
+1. Set Configuration to `Master`
+1. Set platform to `x64
+2. Right click on Universal Windows Project
+3. Navigate to Configuration Properties -> Debugging
+4. Click Machine Name Drop Down and select Locate
+    5. If xbox does not show up here see [these steps (first 3 only)](#3a-deploy-uwp-package-to-xbox) to ensure it's been configured properly
+6. If your xbox is currently running in dev mode it should show up here in the auto detected section
+1. Clean Solution
+1. Run

+### 4. Running the Game
+1. With the xbox running in dev mode change the App Type from App to Game
+1. Run and enjoy